sfdc-db-gmail/unlocked-packages/faq-unlocked-pkgs.md

 # FAQ on Unlocked Packages
-##### By Dileep Burki (Last Modified on 10/3/2018)
+##### By Dileep Burki (Last Modified on 10/29/2018)

-#### Please note that this is NOT the official documentation; it is written in an informal style with many future looking statements - these future-looking features may not be developed at all or they may be developed in ways very different from what's stated here.
-For the official product documentation please click [here](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_intro.htm).
+#### Please note that this is NOT an official documentation; it is written in an informal style with many future looking statements - these future-looking features may not be developed at all or they may be developed in ways very different from what's stated here.
+For the official product documentation, please click [here](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_intro.htm).
 Also, despite best attempts, this FAQ may not stay in updated state as features evolve.
 Refer to the official documentation for up-to-date info.

 ##### If you have any comments or questions, please post them in the [Trailblazer Community](https://success.salesforce.com/_ui/core/chatter/groups/GroupProfilePage?g=0F93A000000Lg5U) for Unlocked Packages